-The remainder of this section contains standards for necessary urban services, according to the five primary criteria outlined above.
-The required urban services and facilities are as follows: public water, public sewer, stormwater and flood management, urban fire protection and emergency medical care, urban police protection, multimodal transportation7 and developed urban parks.
+The remainder of this section contains standards for necessary urban services, according to the five primary criteria outlined under "Urban Service Criteria" on the previous page.
+The required urban services and facilities are as follows: public water, public sewer, stormwater and flood management, urban fire protection and emergency medical care, urban police protection, multimodal transportation and developed urban parks.
 Each of the preceding seven services (together with schools) are considered necessary for service to residential areas; the first six are required to serve industrial and commercial areas.